WalkAbout Home

 Welcome To WalkAbout

-A New Site Dedicated to Initiating and/or Enhancing Understanding & Appreciation for Southern Illinois' Unheralded Natural Uniqueness.
-Also, many links are provided to help one find ways to become active in Wild and Natural Area preservation efforts locally and/or globally.
-A Work In Progress - You Can Watch the Most Complete Southern Illinois Specific Set of Flora & Fauna Checklists Develop Right Before Your Eyes!
+Many links are provided to help one find ways to become active in Wild and Natural Area preservation and/or wildlife protection efforts locally and/or globally.
+A Work Forever In Progress - You Can Watch the Most Complete Southern Illinois Specific Set of Flora & Fauna Checklists Develop Right Before Your Eyes!

 ~ Creation of the Shawnee NATIONAL Forest ~